semiotic-ai/semioscan/CONTRIBUTING.md

 ### Testing Requirements

-- All new functionality must have tests
+- All new functionality must have tests or examples
-- Integration tests for public API changes
+- Unit tests for pure logic, error handling, and data structures
-- Unit tests for complex logic
+- Examples for blockchain interactions and real-world usage patterns
-- Examples for real-world usage patterns
+- Follow the "Tests vs. Examples" strategy outlined above

 ## Project Structure